-The FILE tab on the ribbon is not a standard tab - as you can tell by the fact that it is coloured.
-Clicking on the FILE tab launches a miniprogram within Microsoft Access called Backstage view, also called simply Backstage.
+The File tab on the ribbon is not a standard tab.
+Clicking on the File tab launches a mini-program within Microsoft Access called Backstage view, also called simply Backstage.

 A navigation pane occupies the left side of the Backstage.
 The options in this pane enable you to access a number of operations, such as printing and saving and can also provide you with information about your database such as size.